Metoro Solar Power Station: Overview

 The power station has a maximum generation capacity of 41 megawatts.
 It comprises 121,500 solar panels.
 Its output is sold directly to the Electricidade de Moçambique (EDM), for integration into the national grid, under a 25-year power purchase agreement.
 A new high voltage power transmission line delivers the power to an EDM substation, where the power enters the national grid.

 The power station provides 68 GWh of energy annually, enough to supply 75 percent of the electricity needs of the city of Pemba, as of 2020.
 The project will provided 380 jobs during construction and 25 permanent jobs after commercial commissioning.

 The completed solar farm was commercially commissioned in April 2022, in the presence of Filipe Nyusi, the Mozambican president.

 Developers

-The power station was developed by a joint venture company, which, for descriptive purposes, we will call Metoro Solar Consortium (MSC).
+The power station was developed by a joint venture company, referred to here as Metoro Solar Consortium (MSC).
 The table below illustrates the shareholding in MSC.

 Construction costs and funding

-The engineering, procurement and construction contract was awarded to Efacec Power Solutions, an engineering and infrastructure developer, based in Portugal at a contract price of US$56 million (approx. €47.5 million).
+The engineering, procurement and construction contract was awarded to Efacec Power Solutions, an engineering and infrastructure developer based in Portugal, at a contract price of US$56 million (approx. €47.5 million).
 The table below illustrates the sources of funding for this renewable energy infrastructure development.